 Balance.
 Weave patterns throughout the landscape by combining plant shape, size, texture, leaf shape, and color to extend and balance the compositional themes.
 It’s important to note here that evergreens and grasses come in many shades of green, so it is possible to get a lot of visual interest with greens alone.

-Surrounds horticulturalist Tom Kniezewski says that modulating elevations by using raised or mounded planting beds is imperative for achieving a strong aesthetic effect in a landscape: “ If everything sits at the same level, you can’t see and enjoy the variety of plantings because it all blends together.”
+Surrounds horticulturist Tom Kniezewski says that modulating elevations by using raised or mounded planting beds is imperative for achieving a strong aesthetic effect in a landscape: “ If everything sits at the same level, you can’t see and enjoy the variety of plantings because it all blends together.”
 This is a mistake that is often made by amateur gardeners.
 Kniezewski notes, too, that raising planting beds serves a practical purpose because it facilitates drainage which protects the long term health of your plants.

 Does your landscaping feel a bit flat and one dimensional?
 Schedule a consultation with one of our garden management specialists to talk about how we might bring your landscaping and gardens up to their full potential.